-How to Make Pressure Cooker Chicken Noodle Soup
+How to Make Chicken Noodle Soup in an Instant Pot

-A great tasting broth is really key to making this pressure cooker chicken noodle soup.
-With an electric pressure cooker (I have the Instant Pot) that really is an absolute breeze to do it.
+The homemade chicken broth is really key to making this pressure cooker chicken noodle soup taste great.
+With an electric pressure cooker (I have the Instant Pot) it’s very fast compared to stove top which usually takes hours.

 Which Gluten Free Noodles work best in a pressure cooker?

-I’ve tried several brands of gluten free noodles both and the difference in texture and how well they hold up is often determined by the ingredients.
+I’ve tried several brands of gluten free noodles both and the difference in texture and how well they cook is often determined by the ingredients.